Los Angeles Theft Crime Attorney

 - Grand Theft (Penal Code 487) is the theft of property over $950 in value and can be subdivided into several types depending on what was stolen.
 Grand Theft can be charged as a misdemeanor or felony, carrying a 1-year or 3-year sentence respectively.

 - Embezzlement (Penal Code 503) is the charge for persons that are alleged to have stolen while serving as an employee or trustee of a business.
-It is the classic example of “white-collar” crime.
+It is a classic example of a “white-collar” crime.
 This is a wobbler that can be filed as a misdemeanor or felony depending on the amount taken.
 As such, the penalties can vary widely.

 - Commercial Burglary (Penal Code 459) is also known as second-degree burglary and can be charged as either a Misdemeanor or a Felony with a maximum of 1 year or 3 years, respectively.
 It is not considered a strike if filed as a felony.
 If you’re accused of walking into a business and stealing something above the $950 limit, this is the charge that will be given.
 Note that if you’ve been charged with this crime prior to 2014, it may be possible to get your charge re-sentenced to a misdemeanor and get the felony wiped from your record.
 Speak with Manshoory Law for more details about this.